CarleneCannon-Conner/FreeCodeCampTutorials-Exersises/README.md

 button and include a link to your CodePen.
 You can get feedback on your project from fellow campers by sharing it in our Code Review Chatroom.
 You can also share it on Twitter and your city's Campsite (on Facebook).

-## Small Exersise: Counting Cards
+## Small Exercise: Counting Cards

 JavaScript, HTML & CSS

-Building on Exersise to make include a web front end.
+Building on Exercise to make include a web front end.

-Exersise Instructions:
+Exercise Instructions:

 You will write a card counting function.
 It will receive a card parameter and increment or decrement the global count variable according to the card's value (see table).
 The function will then return a string with the current count and